Jubatian/rrpge-spec/specs/userlib/sprite.rst

 single scan modes, and 48 columns in double scanned modes, without other provisions at most only this many columns may be used by the sprite managers.

-Note that not only the number of colums available can constrain the display of sprites.
+Note that not only the number of columns available can constrain the display of sprites.
 The Graphics Display Generator has a maximum amount of cycles which it can utilize to render a line, if the content added for a line exceeds this, excess (topmost) elements will not render, or will render only partially.
 See "vid_arch.rst" for details.

-The managers need to have a page flip hook installed in which they clear their internal structures containing informations on the usage of the display list.
+The managers need to have a page flip hook installed in which they clear their internal structures containing information on the usage of the display list.
 Normally these hooks are installed (see "ulboot.rst" for details).